Dwight Correctional Center: The second decade

 A decade into its operation the prison continued to base its program of reformation on kindness, but prison life was more restricted.
 All cottage windows and doors were equipped with bars discretely blended with the architecture.
 Armed guards were available, and an electric alarm system installed.
 Doors of rooms were fitted with peepholes to allow observation of the inmate while she was locked in her room.
 Ingoing and outgoing mail was censored, and frequency of visitations was based on the inmate's record of compliance.
 The inmates were under lock and key whenever they were in their rooms, which during the day amounted to no more than about 15 minutes.
 Inmates were classified according to merits and demerits and were given a hearing every 3–4 months to voice complaints and review classification.
 Infractions could result in solitary confinement, which was achieved by stripping their room of all furnishings except a mattress and feeding them only bread, water, coffee, and tea.

 Resources continued to include balanced meals and personal freedoms with respect to clothing, hairstyle, and choice of occupation.
 Inmates had some income which could be spent in the commissary and on mail orders.
 Inmates were expected to contribute to the welfare of the community through daily work and to learn cooking, sewing, cleaning, and serving, as well as reading and writing.
 When women were released back into the community, the reformatory sent them out with $10, a suitcase, clothing, cost of travel to their destination, and work references.

 After 13 years as superintendent, Hazard took leave of absence in August 1943 to join a women's branch of the military.
 Elizabeth Mann, a parole officer at Dwight, served as acting superintendent until 1946, when Hazard assumed her position once again.
 Hazard experienced a nervous breakdown in 1949 and resigned in 1950.
 O.H.
-Lewis, a former warden at the Pontiac (Illinois) Correctional Center, assumed the position of acting director until Doris Whitney of Detroit, MI, was appointed in July 1950.
+Lewis, a former warden at the Pontiac (Illinois) Correctional Center, assumed the position of acting director until Doris Whitney of Detroit, Michigan, was appointed in July 1950.